theoremoon/ctf-ratings/README.md

 - ~~RAR CTF (I cannot know each teams solved what challenges)~~ added by @willwam845 at (https://github.com/theoremoon/ctf-ratings/pull/57)
 - Really Awesome CTF (ditto)
 - InCTF (scoreserver is closed)
+- FwordCTF 2021 (scoreserver is unstable to scrape)
+- YauzaCTF 2021 (cannot see solved tasks of other teams)
+- WORMCON 0x01 (UserAgent Denied)

 ## Author